Concepts and definitions

-A person is employed if he/she has during the survey week been in gainful employment at least one hour against wages or salary or fringe benefits, or to make profit, or has been temporarily absent from work.
-A person absent from work in the survey week is counted as employed if the reason for absence is maternity or paternity leave, own illness or if the absence has lasted under three months.
-Employed persons can be employees, self-employed or members of the same household working without actual pay in an enterprise owned by a family member is calculated in employed regardless of the length or reason for absence.
+A person is employed if he/she has during the survey week been in gainful employment at least one hour against wages or salary or fringe benefits, or to make profit.
+Employees temporarily absent from work during the survey week are also classified as employed if the reason for absence is maternity or paternity leave or own illness or the absence has lasted for under three months.
+A self-employed person or an unpaid worker in an enterprise of a family member is calculated in employed regardless of the length or reason for absence.

 Employee is a person who works in paid employment for a pay or fee.
 Employees are further classified into manual workers and salaried employees.

 The employed are divided according to the employer into public and private sectors.
 The public sector is sub-divided into state and municipalities.
 In the Labour Force Survey the employer sector is determined on the basis of the information on the job or enterprise in the Business Register.
 The classification differs to some extent from that used in the National Accounts.

 The ratio of employed persons to the population of the same age.
 The employment rate of the total population is calculated as the ratio of 15 to 64-year-old employed persons to the population of the same age.

 Evening work is work made between 6 and 11 pm.

 Employees or self-employed persons who report they work full-time in their main job are classified as full-time workers.
 The definition is not based on any hour limits, but on the respondent's own idea of the work being full-time.

 - Hired work/Temporary agency work